ossec/ossec-docs/about.rst

 **Wazuh**

-Wazuh provides `support and professional services <http://www.wazuh.com/professional-services/>`_ to OSSEC users.
+Wazuh provides `support and professional services <http://www.wazuh.com/professional-services/>`_ to Wazuh OSSEC users.
 The services include training, deployment assistance, health-checks, tuning and commercial support.
 You can reach Wazuh team at: contact@wazuh.com.

 Wazuh also contributes to the OSSEC project maintaing `installers <http://ossec.wazuh.com>`_ and providing an Open Source `ruleset <http://www.wazuh.com/ossec-ruleset/>`_ to improve OSSEC detection and log analysis capabilities.
 Wazuh has developed its own modules for OSSEC integration with Log management systems like Splunk or `Elasticsearch <http://wazuh.com/elk-stack/>`_.
 Their website includes documentation explaining how to use OSSEC to get in compliance with `PCI-DSS <http://www.wazuh.com/pci-dss>`_, and to monitor Amazon AWS environments.